-2.15 Land Ownership, Land Use and Property Management
+2.14 Land Ownership, Land Use and Property Management

-The County will retain a fee ownership in all project sites.
+The County will retain a fee ownership in all of the lands.
 The Project Sites will be leased to the Selected Proposer for each group under a long-term ground lease agreement.
 Management agreements and processes for the completed projects will be subject to review, approval, and oversight by PHCD.
 Any proposed homeownership components will need to take into account the County's fee ownership of the land.
 The County will also require a Right of First Refusal and Purchase Option be negotiated as part of an agreement to award a site to a Selected Proposer.

-2.16 Payments to the County
+2.15 Payments to the County

-The Selected Proposers shall pay to the County for the use of the Project Sites, for the County's participation in the development process, and for the value of the land and RAD subsidies as components of the project, through commitments to provide the County with shares of different revenue and income streams, including those coming from the project components built on any privately-owned site(s) (referenced in Section 2.1 & 2.3 of this WOPR), as noted below and indicated in Form 1 - Revenue and Income Streams Proposal including but not limited to:
+The Selected Proposers shall pay to the County for the use of the Project Sites, for the County's participation in the development process, and for the value of the land and RAD subsidies as components of the project, through commitments to provide the County with shares of different revenue and income streams, including those coming from the project components built on any privately-owned site(s) (referenced in Section 2.1 & 2.3 of this WOPR.

+The forms of financial participation for the County are noted below and indicated in Form 1 - Revenue and Income Streams Proposal, including but not limited to the following.